After quiet days, handful of protests at UN climate summit

 Lucky Abeng, a Nigerian activist from the Pan-African Climate Justice Alliance, said the group would continue to pressure world leaders to do more and “will not be intimidated.”

-Often a large presence at climate negotiations, protests had been mostly muted this year.
-Activists blamed the high costs of travel and accommodation in this resort town and fear that the Egyptian government could crack down despite promising to allow protests.
-Activists also increasingly doubt demonstrations’ usefulness.
+Often a large presence at climate negotiations, protests had been mostly muted this year, a sharp contrast to previous climate conferences that featured large demonstrations.
+Activists blamed the high costs of travel and accommodation in this resort town.
+There were also concerns that the Egyptian government could crack down despite promising to allow protests in a designated venue.
+Street protests are virtually banned in Egypt.
+And activists also increasingly doubt demonstrations’ usefulness.

+Sharm el-Sheikh has been for decades the government’s favorite spot for conferences and high-level summits because it is so easy to control.
+The city is isolated in the desert near the southern tip of the Sinai Peninsula, It’s a six-hour drive from the capital, Cairo.
+Drivers must pass through a closely guarded tunnel under the Suez Canal, then numerous checkpoints along the highway.

 “We need countries like the United States to be a climate leader, to stand with the people, to stand with the planet, to stand with the coming generations,” said Vanessa Nakate, a climate activist from Uganda and a UNICEF Goodwill Ambassador.
 “So my message to President Biden: will you show us the money?
 Will you stand with the most vulnerable communities?”